-A process that takes the form of a disciplinary enquiry and subsequent proceedings, which are heard by the PHSDSBC
+It is a process that takes the form of a disciplinary enquiry and subsequent proceedings, which are heard by the PHSDSBC.

 PHSDSBC Form 7.19.

-The employee must sign the request form to show that he/she has agreed to the process.
-The consent can also form part of an employment contract
+The employee must sign the request form to show that s/he has agreed to the process; the consent can also form part of an employment contract.

-Resolving a dispute by pre-dismissal arbitration costs R3 500, 00 per day, excluding interpreters fee and travelling and/or accommodation costs.
+Resolving a dispute by pre-dismissal arbitration costs R 3 900.
+00 per day, excluding interpreters fee and travelling and/or accommodation costs.

-The employer must submit the form to the PHSDSBC by hand delivery, registered mail or by fax.
-The employer must give the employee a copy of the form
+The employer must submit the form to the PHSDSBC by hand delivery, registered mail, e-mail or fax.
+The employer must give the employee a copy of the form.

-Within 21 days of receiving the form and proof of payment, the PHSDSBC must give 14 days notice of the hearing date to both parties.
-Fees will be refunded if the PHSDSBC is notified that the matter has been resolved before scheduling the hearing
+Within 21 days of receiving the form and proof of payment, the PHSDSBC must give 14 days notice, of the hearing date to both parties.
+The fee will be refunded if the PHSDSBC is notified, before scheduling the hearing, that the matter has been resolved.

-Question: When should the PHSDSBC issue out the pre-dismissal arbitration award?
+- When should the PHSDSBC issue the pre-dismissal arbitration award?

-The arbitrator must furnish a pre-dismissal award within 14 days after the hearing.
+The panellist must furnish a pre-dismissal award within 14 days after the hearing.
 A copy must be served on each party.
-The General Secretary of the PHSDSBC may extend the period on good cause shown
+The General Secretary of the PHSDSBC may extend the period on good cause shown.

-It is an application to have an arbitration award or ruling overturned or annulled.
-The ruling or award may be rescinded on the commissioner’s own accord or, on application by any affected party.
+It is an application to overturn of annul an arbitration award or ruling.
+The ruling or award may be rescinded on the panellists own accord or, on application by any affected party.